The Moment I Realized We’re Never Done Parenting

 I communicated with the Dean of Students and the Director of Housing and their “hands were tied”, which is an excuse I have very little time for coming from senior administrators.
 To not consider the hardship my son has faced and the obstacles he has overcome?
 Shameful.
 Did I mention, HALF A PERCENT?

-While he has good self-advocacy skills—18 years later and I’m still advocating for this child.
+While he has good self-advocacy skills—18 years later I was still advocating for this child.

 Moms, we’re never done.

-With that, I’m proud to say my amazing son will be attending the University of Guelph this fall.
+With that, I’m proud to say my amazing son attending the University of Guelph.
 It’s a school that’s aligned in our family values of inclusivity.
 Here’s to him!
-Here’s to me (one down, five to go!)
+Here’s to me (that was one down, five to go!)

 And here’s to all of us parents who never stop loving and parenting and advocating.